CLIPT Stable Isotope Laboratory

 We welcome visits from interested researchers and students and are available to discuss your stable isotope analytical needs.
 Contact the CLIPT Lab to set up a meeting or to take a personal tour of the facility.

 We are always looking for new ways to improve and expand our capabilities and encourage researchers to contact us about stable isotope analyses they are interested in that are not listed here.

-Funding for the CLIPT lab comes from the Research Council of Norway through the Centre for Earth Evolution and Dynamics (CEED).
-The Institute for Biovitenskap (IBV) has provided lab space and infrastructure support, including instrumentation purchased off of a UiO Infrastructure grant.
+Funding for the CLIPT lab comes jointly from the Department of Geosciences, the Centre for Earth Evolution and Dynamics, and the Department of Biosciences.